The Humidifier That Is Easy To Clean

 Bonus: I’m not pumping mold into our bedroom anymore.

 Gasp!
 I know.
 I spent $139 on a humidifier.
 One that I’ll be able to use for years, with no risk of infection or disease if I clean it.

-The good news for you is it costs a fraction of that now.
-And it’s awesome that’s there’s no gross mold, mildew, or buildup in the water tank or around parts I can’t access.
+But it’s awesome that’s there’s no gross mold, mildew, or buildup in the water tank or around parts I can’t access.

 How does the Miro CleanPot manage to stay clean?